Eminent-thinker/library_management_system/README.md

 # library_management_system

+# Library Management System

-Library management system using object oriented programming
+This help outlines a basic library management system implemented using object-oriented programming.

-User can interact with the library by choosing options from the menu.
+## Features

-* Add books
+- Add books

-* Return books
+- Return books

-* Borrow books
+- Borrow books

-* Register patrons
+- Register patrons

-* Display available books
+- Display available books

-* Display registered patrons
+- Display registered patrons

+## Note

-Overall, this program provides a basic framework for library management system.
-However, there are several areas that could be improved or expanded depending on the specific requirements of a real-world library system.
-For instance, error handling, data validation, and more advanced features like due dates, reservation systems, and user authentication could be added to enhance the functionality and robustness of the program.
+This program offers a fundamental framework for a library management system.
+It serves as a starting point and can be further improved or expanded to meet the specific requirements of a real-world library.

-You are highly welcome to make a pull request if there's anything you can add to the codes.
+Potential enhancements include:
+- Error handling and data validation
+- Implementing advanced features like due dates, reservation systems, and user authentication.

+Contributions are welcome!
+Your input can help enrich the program's functionality and robustness.